An Outlook Of The Indian Real Estate Sector In 2019

 Housing sales to remain subdued in the first half of 2019 due to the continuing NBFC liquidity crisis and upcoming general elections.
 However, sales may surge in the second half with the arrival of a stable government.
 The alternative funding solutions need to be discovered to relieve liquidity choked sector.

-If a proposal to cut GST rate from the current 12 per cent gets approved and liquidity situation improves among non-banking finance companies (NBFCs), the year 2019 would see better investment and demand.
+If a proposal to cut GST rate from the current 12 per cent gets approved and liquidity situation improves among non-banking finance companies (NBFCs), then an outlook of the Indian Real Estate sector in 2019 predicts a better investment and demand.
 The key regulatory reforms have given a new lease to the sector, and investors and end users are regaining confidence in the industry.